 - Data acquisition and monitoring

-- Ethics and regulations of research with humans and animals
+- Ethics and regulations of research with humans, animals, and safe lab practices

 - The scientist as a responsible member of society